hosikiti/briefcast/README.md

 ### April 2023

+- Use podcast title in the transcript instead of the feed's title.
 - Generate 'all-combined mp3' for 'Play All'.
 - Generate a podcast on add.
 - Show toast after adding new podcast.